antoniolopesgomes/tedi/README.md

   "compile": "node_modules/.bin/tsc"
 },
 ```
-Use the command to compile:
+Use the command to compile.
 ```bash
 $ npm run compile
 ```